Orange-OpenSource/a11y-guidelines/src/en/mobile/android/development/vocal-navigation.md

 infobulleTextView.importantForAccessibility = View.IMPORTANT_FOR_ACCESSIBILITY_NO) //On masque le texte pour éviter une redondance d’information
 </code></pre>

-**Reference <abbr>WCAG</abbr>&nbsp;:**
+**Reference <abbr>WCAG</abbr>:**
 - <a lang="en" href="https://www.w3.org/TR/WCAG21/#non-text-content">1.1.1 Non-text Content</a>

 ## Vocalize the state of the elements

-**Target&nbsp;:** everyone and in particular the visually impaired.
+**Target:** everyone and in particular the visually impaired.
-**When&nbsp;:** during development.
+**When:** during development.

-**Description&nbsp;:**
+**Description:**

 If an element does not vocalize its status, nature or state, the TalkBack user is unable to understand what is happening on the screen.

 The different types of tabs offered in Android, for example, do not give all the information about their nature and status.
-It is up to the developer to give this information to the user via the corresponding accessibility attributes ("contentDescription").
+It is up to the developer to give this information to the user via the corresponding accessibility attributes (`contentDescription`).
 In this case, a good alternative for the title of a tab can be: "selected, tab title, tab 1 of 3".

 Another classic element that does not vocalize by default its state: the foldable zones.

 To provide this kind of information, the `contentDescription` attribute (available for any element inheriting from `View`) must be used.

-**To be verified&nbsp;:**
+**To be verified:**

-- Any element whose status can be modified during the use of the application must restore its state through its text alternative.
+- Any element whose status can be modified during the use of the application must convey its state through its text alternative.
 For example, an item that can be selected/unselected.

-**Example of tabs :**
+**Example of tabs:**
-The example shows tabs above and below a `ViewPager' in one case in `TabLayout' and in the other in `BottomNavigationView'.
-Tabs are no longer practiced as `TabHost'.
+The example shows tabs above and below a `ViewPager` in one case in `TabLayout` and in the other in `BottomNavigationView`.
+Tabs are no longer practiced as `TabHost`.
 It is necessary to indicate the state and the nature of the tabs (not internationalized):

 <pre><code class="xml">//In the activity layout